chrisnic12/RationingContact/README.md

 All figures of the manuscript can be reproduced using that dataset and the "Analysis.R" script.

-# Supplementary Figures & Materials
+# Supplementary Figure & Table

 The file "Supplementary_Tables_and_Figures.pdf" includes: